alf45tar/DD-WRT-4G-LTE/README.md

 3. Configure Wireless Settings

-   - Go to `Wireless > Basic Settings` and configure your WiFi SSID and WiFi password under `Wireless Security`
+   - Go to `Wireless > Basic Settings` and configure Radio Mode to *Station*, Network Mode to "N Only", the WiFi SSID of your smartphone hotspot and the Network Configuration as *Unbridged*

      ![](images/Wireless%20-%20Basic%20Settings.jpg)

+     Set WiFi password under `Wireless Security`

      ![](images/Wireless%20-%20Wireless%20Security.jpg)